opentok/learning-opentok-php/README.md

             $app->redirect( $archive->url );

 If the archive is not yet available, we load a template file `templates/view.html` to which we pass the archive parameters (ID, status, and URL) .
 This template file checks if the archive is available.
 If not, it again makes a call to the /view handler.

+## Appendix -- Deploying to Heroku

+Heroku is a PaaS (Platform as a Service) that can be used to deploy simple and small applications for free.
+For that reason, you may choose to experiment with this code and deploy it using Heroku.

+Use the button at the top of the README to deploy to Heroku in one click!

+If you'd like to deploy manually, here is some additional information:

+*  The provided `Procfile` describes a web process which can launch this application.

+*  Provision the [RedisToGo addon](https://addons.heroku.com/redistogo).
+It is free for up to 5MB of data.
+Its configuration will be set for you automatically upon provisioning the service.

+*  Use Heroku config to set the following keys:

+   -  `OPENTOK_KEY` -- Your OpenTok API Key
+   -  `OPENTOK_SECRET` -- Your OpenTok API Secret
+   -  `SLIM_MODE` -- Set this to `production` when the environment variables should be used to configure the application.
+The Slim application will only start reading its Heroku config when its mode is set to `'production'`

+   You should avoid committing configuration and secrets to your code, and instead use Heroku's config functionality.